-Here are our 35 best real estate marketing ideas for those looking to win the real estate marketing game.
+Here are over 40 of our best real estate marketing ideas for those looking to win the real estate marketing game.

-Chances are, home shoppers are eager to share their top housing pics with friends and family, so make it easy for home buyers to email and share various properties online by adding social sharing buttons.
+Home shoppers are eager to share their top housing pics with friends and family, so make it easy for them to email and share various properties online by adding social sharing buttons.

 In many ways, you’re not just selling a house, you’re selling a whole town or area.
 Showcase the best that your area has to offer, with high-quality, beautiful photos of local town landmarks and familiar sites.

 Also, make sure you are including some local-oriented keywords in your copy to ensure that your content is found by buyers Googling online for homes in your area.

 One of the most important aspects of local SEO is listings, and one of the most important listings?
 Your Google Business Profile.
 This free listing makes it easy for users to find you in Google Search, Google Maps, and the Knowledge Panel…not to mention the fact that it’s basically a second homepage for your business.
 With it a person can: